Curriculum

 BIO C 6430 - Structural Methods

 This course provides an integrated approach to the applications of X-ray crystallography and electron microscopy in structural biology.
-Topics covered include basic theory and the application of methods of structure determination, including X-ray crystallography, single particle electron cryo-microscopy (cryo-EM), and electron cryo-tomography (cryo-ET).
+Topics covered include basic theory and the application of methods of structure determination.

-Lead Instructor: Julia Brasch, Erhu Cao & Peter Shen
+Lead Instructor: Julia Brasch, Erhu Cao, Chris Hill, & Peter Shen

 Semester: Second Half Semester